 #21.
 Vintage 40s Hairstyle

 This gorgeous deep-red color is reminiscent of times gone by without looking particularly dated.
-The beautiful color looks wonderful with any type or cuts of vintage hairstyle.
+The beautiful color looks wonderful with any type or cuts of classic hairstyle.

 #22.
 Asymmetrical Quiff for Women